stiesssh/dromi-models/README.md

 Its most important elements are the graphical representation of the model and the tool bar on the right.

 ### The Graphical Representation (Syntax) :
-* Processes are displayed in BPMN (c.f. upper third of the editor pane).
+* Processes are displayed similar to BPMN (c.f. upper third of the editor pane).
-* The Architecture is displayed like a UML Component Diagram (c.f. bottom third of the editor pane).
+* The Architecture is displayed similar to UML Component Diagrams (c.f. bottom third of the editor pane).
 * The Saga is displayed as an Oval.
 * The SagaSteps are displayed as rectangles within the oval of their saga.